Mo Bamba: Los Angeles Clippers (2024–2025)

 On July 6, 2024, Bamba signed a one-year deal with the Los Angeles Clippers.

 On February 1, 2025, Bamba, with P. J. Tucker, a 2030 second-round pick and cash considerations were traded to the Utah Jazz in exchange for Drew Eubanks and Patty Mills, but he was waived the next day.

 New Orleans Pelicans (2025)

 On March 10, 2025, Bamba signed a 10-day contract with the New Orleans Pelicans, for whom he played in four games.

-Salt Lake City Stars (2025-present)
+Salt Lake City Stars (2025)

 On September 25, 2025, Bamba signed with the Utah Jazz but was waived after preseason training camp.

-On October 27th, 2025, he joined the Stars.
+On October 27, 2025, he joined the Salt Lake City Stars.

+Toronto Raptors (2025–2026)

+On December 29, 2025, Bamba signed a one-year contract with the Toronto Raptors.
+He made two appearances for Toronto, averaging no points and one rebound.
+On January 6, 2026, Bamba was waived by the Raptors.

+Utah Jazz (2026–present)

+On March 8, 2026, Bamba signed a 10–day contract with the Utah Jazz.
+In two appearances for the Jazz, he recorded averages of 5.0 points, 10.0 rebounds, and 0.5 assists.
+Out with an illness before a three-game road trip, Bamba's contract was terminated by the team on March 12.

+On July 8, 2026, Bamba re–signed with the Jazz on a two-year contract.

 National team career

 Because of his Ivorian heritage, Bamba was eligible to play for the Ivory Coast national team.
 He was on the preliminary roster for the 2023 FIBA Basketball World Cup.
 Bamba was also selected to be on the Olympic Qualifying Tournament roster for the 2024 Summer Olympics.
 However, Bamba did not make his debut.